 Following vinification, the wine for the Limited Release Cabernet Sauvignon 2017 was matured for 18 months in French and American oak.
 The winemaker’s tasting notes recommend enjoying the wine by itself or alternatively with game dishes and red meats.

 Chardonnay too has long been a star in the Bonnievale portfolio.
 In the case of the Limited Release 2019, the wine was aged for seven months in French oak.
 It can be enjoyed with duck, pork or a platter of matured cheese.

 The winery adjoins the village of Bonnievale, some 200km east of Cape Town, and has a visitor centre that showcases its extensive range.

 The wines produced here are available countrywide and available for order from Bonnievale winery’s online shop.

-The Limited Release Cabernet Sauvignon 2017 sells from R140 a bottle and has sold to such an extent that few cases remain available.
+The Limited Release Cabernet Sauvignon 2017 sells from R140 a bottle and only a few cases remain available.
 The Limited Release Chardonnay 2019 sells from R95 a bottle.
-The online store currently offers the wines at discounted prices, with deliveries across SA now back on track.
+The online store currently offers the wines at discounted prices, with deliveries across SA once lockdown regulations allow.
 Free delivery is available on orders over R1 500.